SkSaadAli/Imagination_Django_Project_/README.md

 ### About:
 A Poem Blogging website build with Django Framework.
 It is a fully mobile responsive website, with User login, Comment, Categories and Other Important Functionality like General CRUD Operations.

+Site is live and hosted at PythonAnywhere check it out : [link](https://sksaadali.pythonanywhere.com)

 ### Cloning the repository